Anc3vt/d2d2-framework/README.md

 ![Animated](https://raw.githubusercontent.com/Anc3vt/d2d2-core/daf86c03433c7fe396c01627676ee6633d77b902/img/AnimatedDemo.gif)

 > **NOTE:** Pay attention to the method call `createTexturesHor(256, 128, 48, 48, 4)`.
-It creates multiple textures at once, arranged horizontally on the atlas.
-The first four arguments are the position of the texture on the atlas and its dimensions, and the fifth argument is the number of repetitions to the right, as shown in the diagram:
+It creates multiple textureClips at once, arranged horizontally on the atlas.
+The first four arguments are the position of the textureClip on the atlas and its dimensions, and the fifth argument is the number of repetitions to the right, as shown in the diagram:

 ![AnimatedScheme](https://raw.githubusercontent.com/Anc3vt/d2d2-core/daf86c03433c7fe396c01627676ee6633d77b902/img/animatedScheme.png)

-To create multiple textures vertically, the `TextureAtlas` also has a method called `createTextureVert`.
+To create multiple textureClips vertically, the `TextureAtlas` also has a method called `createTextureVert`.